Fix the Bad Operand Types Error in Java

 This tutorial introduces the bad operand types

-A binary operator is an operator which requires two operands.
+error for binary operators in Java.
 Operators such as arithmetic operators and relational operators are called binary operators.

-For example, we will get this error when comparing a string with an integer.
-This article will look at different examples of how this error occurs and how to resolve it.
+In this article, we will look at different examples of how this error occurs and how to resolve it.

 Bad Operand Types for the &